microsoft/ODBC-Specification/ODBC 4.0.md

 ### 3.5.2 `SQL_ATTR_INFERENCE_ACCURACY` Connection Attribute

-A value between 1-100 specifying the accuracy of the inferred schema.
+A new connection attribute, `SQL_ATTR_INFERENCE_ACCURACY`, whose value is an integer between 1-100, is added to support schema inference by the driver.

 Setting this attribute to 100 means that all rows should be read in order to ensure that the inference is accurate for every row in the result.